 Science & Pipeline

-TNAX103, a humanized anti-CD300A mAb, is an efferocytosis promotor and the only anti-inflammatory neuroprotectant that fundamentally inhibits ischemia-reperfusion injury in acute ischemic stroke.
+TNAX103, a humanized anti-CD300A mAb, is an efferocytosis promotor and anti-inflammatory neuroprotectant that fundamentally inhibits ischemia-reperfusion injury (IRI) in acute kidney injury (AKI).

 Inflammation in Dead Cells

-Tissue damage” -> ”DAMPs release from dead cells” ->Inflammation -> “Further tissue damage [DAMPs (Damage-Associated Molecular Patterns) are released from ischemia-induced dead cells and produce proinflammatory cytokines.]
+Tissue damage” -> ”DAMPs release from dead cells” -> “Inflammation” -> “Further tissue damage

 Effects of Anti-CD300a mAb in Mouse AKI Models